 The Greensburg Experience More (GEM) program provides students with a co-curricular experience that complements and enhances their classroom learning.
 Participants engage in structured professional and personal skill development across five core components - Leadership Development, Service, Career Development, Cultural Awareness and Appreciation, and Pitt- Greensburg Pride and Traditions.
-Upon completion students are recognized during Honor's Convocation and in the Commencement Program, as well as inducted in the GEM society and acknowledged on a perpetual plaque outside of Student Services.
+Upon completion, students are recognized during Honor's Convocation and in the Commencement Program, as well as inducted in the GEM society and acknowledged on a perpetual plaque outside of the Office of Student Life and Success in Chambers Hall.